azzindani/02_Machine_Learning/README.md

 ### Preview the Notebook via Google Colab

+* Follow the "Preview the notebook via github" steps
+* Click on "Open in Colab"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How to Test & Run the Notebook

+To run this notebook you can follow the steps below:
+* Click on the project file in this repository.
+* Click on "Open in Colab"
+* Click "Connect" or "Connect to a new runtime" at the google colab
+* Select "Runtime" at the top bar and click "Run all"
+* Click "run anyway" if notification poped up

+You can directly preview the detailed process of data analytic, also you can edit anything you need inside the notebook and test it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Preview All via Mobile Phone

+You can follow all the steps above to preview the projects.
+But in this section I will provide the video that shows how easily you can access this projects via mobile phone.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>